maierfelix/azula/README.md

 | :--- | :--- |
 | *Function* | The function to call when the window gets resized |

-The callback's event parameter has the following structure:
+The callback's Event parameter has the following structure:

 | name | Type | Description |
 | :--- | :--- | :--- |